WarwickMicroscopy/Felix/README.txt

 2 Eigenspectra and Ug Matrix is saved
 3 Eigenspectra, Ug Matrix and Wavefunctions saved

+IBinorTextFLAG: Select binary or text output files, binary are smaller and faster to read/write however text files are easier to import into other programs for later use

+0 Binary
+1 Text

-IScatteringFactorMethod: Determines which method by which to calculate potentials 0 Kirkands Method
+IScatteringFactorMethod: Determines which method by which to calculate potentials 0 Kirkands Method (103 Elements)
-0 Peng
+0 Peng (98 Elements)
-0 Doyle and Turner
+0 Doyle and Turner (only works for 68 elements)

 IZolzFLAG: Choose to limit the simulation to the zeroth order laue zone.